jonlpersson/ed-latimore/site/_posts/2021-09-08-how-to-meet-women.md

 ## See everywhere as a place​ to meet women

 The truth is, you can meet women anywhere women are.
-The movies, coffee shops, gyms, grocery stores, etc... *If* you know what you're doing.
+The movies, coffee shops, gyms, grocery stores, etc… *If* you know what you're doing.

 Dating apps like Tinder or Bumble are popular places to meet women.
 However, endless swiping can induce apathy and make dating feel like a slot machine.

 And bars aren’t terrible places to meet women.
 Some guys swear by them.
 You can meet high-value women there but I find it more fun to be in a place where we have similar interests and you can actually hear the person in front of you.
-And being over a decade sober, meeting women in bars isn’t my #1 go-to.
+And being over a decade sober, meeting women in bars isn’t my \#1 go-to.

 These places are where you can be in your comfort zone: